SENECA HIGH SCHOOL AFJROTC COURSE SYLLABUS

 Cadets will be able to perform the specified physical training exercises outlined by the cadet command staff and the instructors.

-The Genesis computer grading system is used for all grading requirements.
+The Seneca High School grading system is used for all grading requirements.
 Cadet grades for each marking period are divided into the following four categories:

 Physical Fitness 10%